nickeldan/scrutiny/README.md

 }
 ```

 When you attempt to patch a function, Scrutiny will walk your the process' maps file in procfs and identify any ELF files (libscrutiny.so is skipped).
 If any of them contain a global offset table (GOT) entry for the specified function, the address of the entry will be recorded.
 When a process running one of the tests in the group is started, it will be ptraced and those GOT entries will be altered to point to the interposed function.
-If no GOT entries are found, then `scrGroupPatchFunction` will return `false`.
+If the to-be-patched function is not found in any `.text` section, then `scrGroupPatchFunction` will return `false`.

+If `file_substring` is not `NULL`, then only ELF files whose paths contain the value as a substring will be patched.
+That means that the same function can be patched in the same testing group multiple times.
+If the same ELF file would be patched multiple times by different calls to `scrGroupPatchFunction`, then the last call would be the one that is ultimately applied.

 During testing, you may acquire a pointer to the original function (e.g., the true `malloc`) by